 Just seeing one vintage RV rolling down the street is awesome, but could you imagine a whole museum of them?
-It’s true – and they have rare motorcycles and other classic memorabilia, too.
+Well, you’ll be glad to hear there actually is one in the Texas Panhandle, and they have rare motorcycles and other classic memorabilia, too.

-Located off Interstate 27 in Amarillo – in the Texas Panhandle – Jack Sisemore Traveland is dedicated to the history of RVs.
+Located off Interstate 27 in Amarillo, Jack Sisemore Traveland is dedicated to the history of RVs.
 They display about 15 vintage RVs and trailers from the 1930s up through the ’70s, and about a dozen rare motorcycles from as early as 1918, many of which are in excellent condition.

-One of them was even in a movie, while others were the very first (or last) made by the company.
-And the best part of it all?
+One of them was even in a movie, while others were the very first (or last) RV made by the company.
+The best part of it all?
 Visiting is totally free to the public!

 Welcome to Jack Sisemore Traveland RV Museum in Amarillo, Texas.